Peter McCullough & Andrew Wakefield: Vaccines, Autism, and the CDC

 “It’s a statement that’s confusing by design”, said Dr. Paul Offit, a pediatrician and director of the Vaccine Education Center at the Children’s Hospital of Philadelphia.
 “These are the usual anti-vaccine tropes, misrepresentation of studies, false equivalence,” he says.
 “They might as well say chicken nuggets might cause autism because you can’t prove that either.”
 (Link)

-Note also that the current CDC acknowledges in a footnote on its main webpage on autism and vaccines that it still carries a header reading “Vaccines do not cause autism*” and says it hasn’t “been removed due to an agreement with the chair of the U.S. Senate Health, Education, Labor, and Pensions Committee that it would remain on the CDC website.”
+The CDC acknowledges in a footnote on its main webpage on autism and vaccines that it still carries a header reading “Vaccines do not cause autism*” and says it hasn’t “been removed due to an agreement with the chair of the U.S. Senate Health, Education, Labor, and Pensions Committee that it would remain on the CDC website.”
 (Link)

 Video Clips: